 After you agree to our software license, you’re ready to configure cPanel & WHM.

-For more information about how to quickly publish a website on a newly-created cPanel & WHM server, read our From WHM to Website documentation.
+For more information on how to quickly build a website on a newly-installed cPanel & WHM server, read our From WHM to Website documentation.

 For information about how to manage the newly-created instance, read our Amazon AWS Instance Management documentation.